cs207-SpaceJam/cs207-FinalProject/docs/howtouse.rst

         \frac{\partial f}{\partial x_2}\right] = f(\mathbf p) + \epsilon\nabla f
         \end{align*}\quad.

-Applying this to the new function :math:`f` would look like the following
+Applying this to the new function :math:`f` would look like the following:

 .. testcode::